-Not Applicable - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?
+10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?

-There is some capacity to protect, conserve, present and manage World Heritage properties but some deficiencies remain.
+There is adequate capacity within services to protect, conserve, present and manage World Heritage properties.

 10.4 - How does the State Party encourage and support World Heritage properties to manage and develop visitation/tourism sustainably?